freeCodeCamp/freeCodeCamp/guide/english/html/css-classes/index.md

 This code will give a blue background and red text color to all the elements which have the `super-man` class.
 [View this example on CodePen](https://codepen.io/Tlandis/pen/RLvomV).

-You can also declare more than one class to your element, like:
+You can also declare more than one class to your element as mentioned before, like:

 ```html